ERF: Energy Research and Forecasting Model: Numerical Methodology

 Advection of cell centered scalars may also be computed with third-, fifth-, or seventh-order weighted essentially non-oscillatory (WENO) schemes.
 Currently, ERF supports the classic WENO-JS \citep{jiang_efficient_1996}, WENO-Z \citep{borges_improved_2008}, and an improved third-order WENO-MZQ3 \citep{kumar_new_2023} method that preserves order near critical points.
 For the sake of brevity, we again refer the interested reader to the cited works for more details on the WENO schemes.

 The horizontal and vertical interpolation operators may differ when the centered and upwind methods are utilized.
 However, when using a WENO method, the same scheme must be applied to all directions.
+Additionally, a monotonicity preserving third-order slope limited scheme is available \citep{hundsdorfer_positive_1995}.
+With this scheme, monotonicity is achieved with a flux limiter, $\phi(r)$, that is bounded such that $\phi(r) \geq 0$ and first-order upwind is obtained when $\phi(r) = 0$, where $r$ is the slope ratio.
+It is noted that the WENO schemes and monotonicity preserving switch are the primary efforts to directly control oscillations in the solution variables.
 For each of the schemes above, the observed order accuracy has been verified to match the theoretical order of accuracy for linear advection.